Best Sony soundbars 2024: recommendations direct from our home cinema reviewers

 Slightly confused styling

-You get 7.1.2 channels – including two up-firing speakers and a dual subwoofer – plus support for a wide range of audio formats including Dolby Atmos (in both the Digital+ and TrueHD formats), DTS:X, LPCM, hi-res wireless audio and Sony 360 Reality Audio.
+The HT-A7000 is designed in a 7.1.2 channel configuration and has two up-firing speakers and a dual subwoofer.
+It also offers support for a range of audio formats including Dolby Atmos in both the Digital+ and TrueHD formats, as well as DTS:X, LPCM, hi-res wireless audio and Sony 360 Reality Audio.

-The HT-A7000 is packed with streaming smarts too.
-Spotify Connect, Apple AirPlay 2 and Google Chromecast are all on board, along with support for Amazon Alexa, Apple HomeKit and Google Home.
-Already own a newer Bravia TV?
-You will find that this premium soundbar offers excellent integration.
+It’s also packed with streaming options.
+Spotify Connect, Apple AirPlay 2 and Google Chromecast are all supported along with Amazon Alexa, Apple HomeKit and Google Home.
+It also offers excellent integration with Bravia TVs if you happen to own one.

-In terms of height and precision, the performance is similar to that of the Sonos Arc, but the width of the soundstage and its forward projection is more convincing.
-There is no lack of musicality, detail or power – all of which are expertly controlled.
+In terms of height and precision, the performance is comparable with that of the Sonos Arc, but the width of the soundstage and forward projection of the HT-A7000 is more convincing.
+There is no lack of musicality, detail or power – which are all controlled expertly.

 Read the full Sony HT-A7000 review